 - + Some time for quality checks (this goes quickly because it’s easy to find a particular scene in Twine’s flowchart view)

-Teaching through a story
+Teaching through a branching scenario

 A traditional approach to this type of language activity would be to first tell learners how to say “left,” “right,” and similar words in Zeko.
 We might have a little drill or game to get them to recognize the words quickly, with “correct” and “incorrect” feedback.
 Then we’d use the journalist’s story as a practice activity.

 What I’m suggesting instead is to skip the information and go straight to the story.
 Design the story so the learners can discover meanings on their own.
 Then provide a natural pause to review what they’ve learned and make sure they got it right.
+Read more about this in Throw them in the deep end (but keep a life preserver handy).

 In the Zeko sample, I’d pause the action where the story currently stops and include an optional game to reinforce the new words.